Explore the wide range of successful project examples by selecting a topic of interest from the list below.

 Carbon Footprint Analysis of Menu Items for the Penn State Dining Services

 On February 5, 2019, Penn State and Lightsource bp announced the development of a large-scale, ground-mounted solar array of over 150,000 solar panels near Penn State’s Mont Alto Campus.
 The installation gives Penn State and the communities surrounding the installation the opportunity to learn about solar array projects and interact with them.
-Three Living Lab projects were proposed and are underway!
+Two Living Lab projects were proposed and are underway!

 Pennsylvania’s Solar Future: Comparing Potential Between Urban and Rural Areas